Creating B2B content that gets shared...a tech company example

-Aim for 500 words because search engines won’t take you seriously unless it’s at least 300 words.
+For written posts aim for a minimum of 1,000 words because search engines won’t take you seriously otherwise.
 Search engines like to see more than the minimum.

 Create a headline

-Next, look at what you’ve created and think of a seven word headline that grabs someone’s attention and gets you found by SEO.
+Next, look at what you’ve created and think of a seven word headline that grabs someone’s attention and gets you found by search engines.
 Potential headlines for this article could be:

 Finally, notice how easily this article can be converted for an audience in a different vertical.